CottageLabs/dataimport/README.md

 {"numbers": [[4, 8, 12, 16, 20]]}
 ```

-3. The load stage will take the json data append to a DSpace item template and upload it to the
+3. The load stage will take the json data append to a DSpace item template and sava as `dspace.json`.
+A commented out version of the test is an integration test that uploads the json to the
 [public sandbox instance](https://demo.dspace.org/) via REST API calls.
+You can run it by uncommenting the
+`TestDSpaceTarget` class in `test_load.py`.

 To run unit tests do: